 - Make sure your internet connection is reliable.

 - Try and take the test(s) when you feel calm, although it is natural to feel a little nervous.

 - While the tests are not timed, we recommend allowing at least an hour to complete each one.

-Before taking the CSVT or CSNT, you should get used to completing psychometric tests.
+Before taking the Verbal or Numerical tests, you should get used to completing psychometric tests.
 There are example questions at the beginning of each test, or additionally we have developed two standalone sets of practice questions:

 These can be particularly helpful if you use assistive technology with web content, and wish to check if it works with our tests.
 We recommend taking either the example questions, or full practice test, before attempting the real test, so that you’re fully familiar.